Serving Families in Columbus and All of Ohio Whose Children Suffered Birth-Related Trauma

 If your child suffered injury during birth or displays signs of development deficiency, the negligence of one or more medical providers may have been a factor.
 The birth injury lawyers at Colombo Law can fully investigate and pursue the compensation you and your family deserve.

 Please call (614) 362-7000 today for a free consultation.
-Our birth injury attorneys serve clients in Columbus and throughout Ohio.
+Our Columbus birth injury attorneys serve clients throughout Ohio.

 What Is a Birth Injury?

 The National Center for Biotechnology Information (NCBI) defines a birth injury as “an impairment of the neonate’s body function or structure due to an adverse event that occurred at birth.”
 NCBI statistics report that the birth injury rate in the United States is 1.9 per 1,000 live births.

 Birth injuries can have a variety of different causes.
 Although not all of these injuries occur due to negligence on the part of a healthcare practitioner, it is important to consider the potential impact of these errors on the health and well-being of your child.

 The Columbus birth injury lawyers at Colombo Law can investigate to determine if a preventable error harmed your child.
 Our Ohio law office is committed to pursuing maximum compensation on behalf of clients in medical malpractice claims.